 |Cockatiel||$120 – $250|

 Most small parrot species make ideal pets and possess temperaments and personalities that make them well-suited to tiny homes and apartments.
-However, which one you choose ultimately depends on your lifestyle and how much time you have to dedicate to one each day.
+However, the one you choose depends on your lifestyle and how much time you have to dedicate to one each day.